Betula papyrifera: Wildlife

 Birch bark is a winter staple food for moose.
 The nutritional quality is poor because of the large quantities of lignin, which make digestion difficult, but is important to wintering moose because of its sheer abundance.
 Moose prefer paper birch over aspen, alder, and balsam poplar, but they prefer willow (Salix spp.) over birch and the other species listed.
 Although moose consume large amounts of paper birch in the winter, if they were to eat only paper birch, they may starve.

 Although white-tailed deer consider birch a "secondary-choice food," it is an important dietary component.
 In Minnesota, white-tailed deer eat considerable amounts of paper birch leaves in the fall.
 Snowshoe hares browse paper birch seedlings, and grouse eat the buds.
 Porcupines and beavers feed on the inner bark.
 The seeds of paper birch are an important part of the diet of many birds and small mammals, including chickadees, redpolls, voles, and ruffed grouse.
 Yellow bellied sapsuckers drill holes in the bark of paper birch to get at the sap; this is one of their favorite trees for feeding on.

 Conservation

-As of 2022, the species is considered vulnerable in Indiana and Nebraska, imperiled in Illinois, Virginia, and West Virginia, and critically imperiled in Colorado and Tennessee.
+As of 2023, the conservation status of paper birch is considered of least concern according to the International Union for Conservation of Nature (IUCN).
+However, the species is considered vulnerable in Indiana and Nebraska, imperiled in Illinois, Virginia, and West Virginia, and critically imperiled in Colorado and Tennessee.
+These areas represent the southerly and southwesterly edge of the paper birch's range.